aammd/Habitat_Filtering/MS/OrgSize.md

 experiment that removes dispersal limitation for all organisms is therefore a stronger test of the relative effects of environment on species composition.
 We are aware of no study that experimentally removes dispersal limitation for both micro- and macroscopic organisms in the same system, simultaneously, to reveal environmental filtering.
-We conducted such an experiment, here using bromeliad phytotelmata as a model community.
+We conducted such an experiment, using bromeliad phytotelmata as a model community.

-Here we provide a much stronger test<!-- than what?-- > of the strength of environmental filtering for these three organism types by experimentally dispersing all species to all habitats, and examining whether the original habitat-based patterns in composition re-emerged.
+Here we provide a robust test of the strength of environmental filtering for these three organism types by experimentally dispersing all species to all habitats, and examining whether the original habitat-based patterns in composition re-emerged.
 We predicted:

 1. If environmental filtering, but not dispersal limitation, increases with organism size, we would predict that habitat would affect the composition of communities of large-bodied organisms more than those of small-bodied organisms(Figure  1a). <!--confusing: "before and after": deleted-->
-2. If instead only dispersal limitation increased with organism size, we would expect that any apparent effect of habitat on community composition was an artifact of spatial autocorrelation and would be erased by our dispersal treatment (Figure  1b).
+2. If instead only dispersal limitation increased with organism size, we would expect that any apparent effect of habitat on community composition was an artifact of spatial autocorrelation and would be erased by our removal of dispersal limitation (Figure  1b).
 3. If both environmental filtering and dispersal limitation increased with organism size, we would predict an intermediate scenario (Figure  1c).

-## Study system
+### Study system
 <!--or maybe better: observational pattern?-->

-Bromeliads are common in the Neotropics and contain many species of macroinvertebrates (especially insects [@Frank2009]),  zooplankton [@Petermann2015], and bacteria [@Haubrich2009a].
+Bromeliads are common in the Neotropics and contain many species of macroinvertebrates, especially insects [@Frank2009],  zooplankton [@Petermann2015], and bacteria [@Haubrich2009a].
 Importantly, different species of bromeliad grow in different habitats, and this habitat variation is correlated with differences among their communities [@Marino2012].
 Previous observations in this system show that this environmental variation is closely associated with variation in macroinvertebrate composition, weakly associated with variation in zooplankton communities and almost uncorrelated with variation in bacterial communities [@Farjalla2012].